commonsense/blog.conceptnet.io/posts/2018/conceptnet-at-semeval-2018.md

 I like to submit to SemEval because I see it as the NLP equivalent of pre-registered studies.
 You know the results are real; they're not cherry-picked positive results, and they're not repeatedly tuned to the same test set.
-SemEval provides valuable information on which semantic techniques actually work well on new data.
+SemEval provides valuable evidence about which semantic techniques actually work well on new data.

 Recently, SemEval has been a compelling demonstration of why ConceptNet is